-The Kaiser Family Foundation reports that many "children" have enrolled in their parent's coverage under Obamacare's mandate that plans with dependent coverage be open to children up to age 26.
+The Kaiser Family Foundation reports that many "children" have enrolled in their parent's coverage under ObamaCare's mandate that plans with dependent coverage be open to children up to age 26.
 But Kaiser didn't even bother to ask whether any employers responded by dropping dependent coverage entirely, despite reports suggesting the law caused thousands of children to lose their dependent coverage this way.

 There's no hiding it.
-Obamacare is delivering the opposite of what its supporters promised.
+ObamaCare is delivering the opposite of what its supporters promised.

-When Anthem officials re-examined their books, they admitted the 39-percent rate hike was an error and rescinded it.
+When Anthem re-examined its books, it admitted that the 39 percent rate hike was an error and rescinded it.
 Here's hoping the Obama administration has at least as much integrity as an insurance company.